ircv3/ircv3-specifications/extensions/account-notify-3.1.md

     against that client, again including the `a` format token in your WHOX token request field.
 When you get a reply, do appropriate caching.

- 4. In the event of a netsplit, the client should query the channel again using WHO with the `a` format token in the WHOX request field.

- 5. When the client receives an ACCOUNT message, update the accountname for the client in question in your accountname cache.
+ 4. When the client receives an ACCOUNT message, update the accountname for the client in question in your accountname cache.